-The ultimate guide to solar batteries.
-We’ll take you through (almost) everything there is to know about solar batteries from how they work to getting them installed.
+This is the ultimate solar battery guide, brought to you by Reposit Power.
+We’ll take you through (almost) everything there is to know about solar batteries – from how they work to getting them installed.

 In the quest for power bills that don’t break the bank and a more sustainable future, Australians are taking charge and choosing to power their homes with solar energy.

 Once thought of as an unaffordable addition to a solar energy setup, the significant drop in solar battery prices over the past decade is empowering thousands of homeowners to say goodbye to skyrocketing power bills.

 And rightly so!
 In a recent report, 74 per cent of households polled across Australia said they expect battery storage to be the norm in the next few years.
 Our population is getting tired of excessive power bills and are clever when it comes to seeking out alternative solutions.

 We believe that knowledge is power when it comes to making a big switch though, so in this guide, we’ll take you through (almost) everything there is to know about solar batteries.
 Ready?
 Let’s get started.